nibble-4bits/aws-local-stepfunctions/README.md

 ## Features

-To see a list of features that have full support, partial support, or no support, refer to [this document](/docs/feature-support.md).
+To see the list of features defined in the specification that have full support, partial support, or no support, refer to [this document](/docs/feature-support.md).

 ## Installation